 Everyone with an NIN will be able to acquire 1 free mail.ka address.
 This service is only available to those that have an NIN which will also include foreigners with an NIN.
 If the person does not have an NIN, then they will have to look to other solutions.
 Since there is only 1 NIN per person, that means there is only 1 email account per person.
-This should be more than enough.
+This should be enough.
+If someone needs more than 1 email address, they should consider using their own domain.
 The standard address is NIN@mail.ka, but the subscriber will also be able to acquire 1 alias.
 Therefore, if Frank’s NIN is 52022554377, then his email address is 52022554377@mail.ka, and if available, he can choose frank@mail.ka as an alias.
 When receiving or sending email, both address options are available.

 All free email accounts will have a storage limit of 15GB.
 This should be more than enough for most subscribers.
 There is a limit of 100MB for attachments (either receiving, or sending).
 If a subscriber wishes to send files that are more than 100MB, they should use a file hosting service such as Kal-Drive, and provide a link to that file.
 More information on Kal-Drive can be found in that link.
 This might even be preferable to the recipient considering they can download the file at their leisure such as when not using mobile internet service.